-The Eskdale Mill was constructed by Langholm-born Thomas Lightbody (1819-1896) in 1866, as a relatively small operation, shown below with a red X. The much larger operations of the Waverley and Buccleuch Mills are in the foreground.
+The Eskdale Mill was constructed in 1866 as a relatively small operation by Langholm-born Thomas Lightbody (1819-1896), shown below with a red X. The much larger operations of Waverley Mill and Buccleuch Mill are in the foreground.

-The photo below shows Eskdale Mill on the right at the rear, before Waverley Mill (centre) was expanded and the Caroline Street terraced houses were built.
+The photo below shows Eskdale Mill on the right at the rear, with Waverley Mill at centre-left, before the Criterion/Buccleuch Mill was constructed between them.

 Arthur married Helene Pullinger from France in Dumfries in 1922.
 Three years later, Helene’s sister May married Willie Bell, son of Major Edward Bell, owner of the Buccleuch Mill.